-This Annual Plan is available to the public for review and comments over a 30-day period.
+This Annual Plan was made available to the public for review and comments over a 30-day period.
 Written and verbal comments are collected and consolidated during the Public Comment Period from June 27, 2018 to July 27, 2018, as well as during a Public Hearing on July 18, 2018.
+There was an additional Public Comment period from January XX, 2019 to February XX, 2019 to review changes made to budget detail and program target detail.
+The Public Hearing was held February XX, 2019.
 Public comments can be mailed, emailed, dropped off, telephoned, and/or submitted during the Public Hearing, provided verbally, or otherwise delivered to one of the BHRS MHSA Team members.
 All questions and comments collected during the 30 Day Public Comment Period are responded to in writing, and are attached at the end of the Annual Plan.